One of the most important questions in evaluating a token sale is “What is the role of the token being sold?”

 In many ways, it does make sense to group these tokens into one category.
 Launching an app-specific token presents a challenge shared by all the app developers: how to design a sustainable token economy.
 It certainly isn’t easy.
 It also presents a challenge shared by all users: how to manage a portfolio of tokens specific to one or a set of applications.

-The “app-coin” nomenclature also also groups together tokens that themselves do many different things–things investors themselves often don’t realize.
+Unfortunately, the “app-coin” and “utility token” nomenclature also groups together tokens that themselves do many different things–things token holders themselves often don’t realize.

 Tokens give different types of rights

-Instead of categorizing tokens into mutually exclusive groups, we find that tokens tend to confer holders with different rights, and individual tokens can confer multiple types of rights.
+Instead of categorizing tokens into mutually exclusive groups, Smith + Crown finds that tokens tend to confer holders with different rights, and individual tokens can confer multiple types of rights.
+These rights aren’t legal rights, though there may be enforcement mechanisms depending on the situation, but they are rights on the platform itself.
+One can also think of them as ‘functions.’

 Profit or Revenue Rights